-Medicare Prescription Drug Plans may have these coverage rules
+Medicare drug plans may have these coverage rules:

 - Prior authorization: You and/or your prescriber must contact the drug plan before you can fill certain prescriptions.
 Your prescriber may need to show that the drug is medically necessary for the plan to cover it.